Ex-Salt Lake City police officer arrested in Capitol breach

-SALT LAKE CITY (AP) - A former Salt Lake City police officer was arrested Friday in the U.S. Capitol breach that happened while Congress was certifying the Electoral College vote.
+SALT LAKE CITY (AP) - A former Salt Lake City police officer appeared in court for the first time Friday after being arrested in the U.S. Capitol breach that happened while Congress was certifying the Electoral College vote.

-Michael Lee Hardin, 50, of Kaysville, Utah, was arrested on charges of entering and remaining in the Capitol, a restricted building, and participating in disorderly conduct, the FBI said in a statement.
+Michael Lee Hardin, 50, of Kaysville, Utah, was arrested Friday morning on charges of entering and remaining in the Capitol, a restricted building, and participating in disorderly conduct, the FBI said in a statement.

 Hardin retired from the Salt Lake police department in 2017, said spokesperson Detective Marie Stewart.

-Court records don’t indicate if he has an attorney.
+Prosecutors set several conditions for Hardin to be released that bar him from possessing firearms or ammunition, traveling outside of Utah - unless it’s to Washington, D.C. for a court appearance - or contacting anyone who could be a potential witness or codefendant.

 An anonymous person provided a tip to the FBI that Hardin was inside the Capitol on Jan.
 6, court documents show.
 In court documents, the person said Hardin sent text messages that said, “We stormed the Capitol, I am in here now!” and “I know you don’t like Trump, but He is the rightful President!”.